What are the Nasdaq exchange and Nasdaq 100 index?

 Trading the Nasdaq 100

-What is CFD Trading
+What is CFD Trading?

 CFDs are traded using margin, which means only a percentage of the value of the trade needs to be deposited to open a position.
-CFDs can easily be shorted too
+CFDs can easily be shorted, too.

 Nasdaq CFD Trading

-Libertex Nasdaq 100 CFDs offer leverage of 100x and a minimum trade value of just EUR 20.
+Libertex Nasdaq 100 CFDs offer leverage of 100x and a minimum trade value of just €20.

-Advantages and disadvantages of Nasdaq 100 CFDs
+Advantages and Disadvantages of Nasdaq 100 CFDs

 - The Nasdaq 100 is more volatile than other indexes, creating more trading opportunities.

-The Nasdaq can be unpredictable during periods of market volatility.
+- The Nasdaq can be unpredictable during periods of market volatility.

 The Nasdaq exchange is home to many of the most successful companies in the world.
 The Nasdaq 100 offers exposure to the largest 100 of these companies.
-The index is a good benchmark for long term growth investors.
+The index is a good benchmark for long-term growth investors.
 Trading instruments like CFDs based on the index offer traders numerous opportunities to trade this index as it rises and falls.

-Why to trade with Libertex?
+Why trade with Libertex?

-- access to a demo account free of charge
+- Get access to a free demo account free of charge.

-- technical assistance to the operator 5 days a week, from 8 a.m. till 8 p.m.
-(Central European Standard Time)
+- Enjoy technical support from an operator 5 days a week, from 9 a.m. to 9 p.m.
+(Central European Standard Time).

-- operate on a platform for any device: Libertex and Metatrader
+- Operate on a platform for any device: Libertex and MetaTrader.